The legal status of your Civil Partnership

 Is Civil Partnership like a Marriage?

 Yes and no. The eligibility criteria are broadly similar.
 Each party must not already be married or a civil partner and must not be under 16 years old or closely related.
-Standard procedure is that you have to provide 15 days’ notice to your local register office after which you can register your civil partnership by signing a civil partnership schedule in front of a registrar and two witnesses.
-There cannot be a religious element and at the moment there is no prescribed ceremony or wording.
-Both parties must be of the same sex.
-This is not an alternative to marriage for heterosexual couples.
+You have to provide 29 days notice to your local register office after which you can register your civil partnership by signing a civil partnership schedule in front of a registrar and two witnesses.
+There cannot be a religious element to the ceremony.

 What about “divorce”?

-A civil partnership can be ended only by death, dissolution or annulment.
-As with divorce, dissolution is a court-based process and you will need legal advice.
-The grounds are very similar to those for divorce and include unreasonable behaviour, two years’ separation (with consent), 5 years’ separation (without consent), or if one partner has deserted the other for two years.
+A civil partnership can be ended by death, dissolution or annulment.
+As with divorce, dissolution is a court-based process.
+The grounds for ending the partnership are very similar to those for divorce and are unreasonable behaviour, two years’ separation (with consent), 5 years’ separation (without consent), or if one partner has deserted the other for two years.

 A civil partner will not be able to apply for a Dissolution Order until a year has elapsed since the formation of the partnership.
 A Dissolution Order is initially conditional and finalised six weeks later, similar to a divorce.

-The courts have the power to make provision for the division of property (including pensions), the maintenance of either civil partner or residence, as well as contact with, and maintenance of, any children of the partnership.
-The type of orders that can be made and matters that should be taken into account are close to those in divorce legislation.
+The courts have the power to make provision for the division of property, pension sharing the maintenance of either civil partner and residence, as well as contact with, and maintenance of, any children of the partnership.
+The type of orders that can be made and matters that should be taken into account are closely allied to those in divorce legislation.

 Our Civil Partnerships Legal Team